RFID chips – function and differences between collar tags and implanted chips

 Hund mit implantiertem RFID Chip sitzt vor petWALK Tür.
 Ein Pfeil zeigt den Abstand zwischen Halsband und Tür, der bis zu 10 cm beträgt.

-• the first weeks: Give your pets time to get used to the petWALK pet door in the first few weeks after installation.
-Let the door run in motion mode for a while.
-During this time, your pet will recognize the petWALK door as its entrance and get used to the processes.
+• The First Weeks: Give your pets time to adjust to the petWALK door during the first few weeks after installation.
+Allow the door to operate in motion mode for a while.
+During this time, your pet will recognize the petWALK door as their entrance and become accustomed to the process.

-• Shorten the distance step by step: As soon as the animal has become accustomed to the door, the detection range of the motion sensor can be gradually reduced.
-We call this process the familiarization phase.
-This way, your animal can slowly learn that it has to get closer and closer to the door to trigger the door to open.
-We recommend reducing the sensitivity of the sensors in steps of 5 or 10.
+• Gradually Shorten the Detection Range: Once your pet has acclimated to the door, you can gradually reduce the detection range of the motion sensor.
+We refer to this process as the familiarization phase.
+This way, your animal can learn to get closer to the door to trigger it to open.
+We recommend reducing the sensor sensitivity in increments of 5 or 10.
 You can read how to do this in the current user manual on page 29 " 5.6 ADJUSTING THE SENSITIVITY OF THE MOTION SENSORS ".
 If you feel that your animal is now getting close enough to the door to be recognized by the RFID antenna, store the animal's chips (page 30 in the manual " 5.7.1 LEARNING THE RFID CHIP ") and activate the lock symbol on the display as described in the manual on page 24 " 4.7.3 OPERATING STATE 'RFID ACCESS CONTROL' "

-• Independent control inside/outside: If your pet is afraid of the petWALK door (especially when the door leaf is coming towards you), the door can also be controlled in different ways from the outside and inside.
-In this case, we recommend controlling it using motion detection from the inside to the outside (so your pet can go outside under the conditions you specify) and activating the RFID query from the outside to the inside (so that only animals with stored chips can use the door).
-You can read how this works on page 31 “ 5.7.2 SETTING UP RFID ACCESS CONTROL FROM THE INSIDE AND/OR OUTSIDE
+• Independent Control Inside/Outside: If your pet is apprehensive about the petWALK door (especially when the door leaf is approaching), the door can also be controlled differently from the inside and outside.
+In this case, we recommend controlling it using motion detection from inside to outside (allowing your pet to go outside under your specified conditions) and activating the RFID query from outside to inside (so only animals with stored chips can use the door).
+Instructions for this can be found on page 31 “ 5.7.2 SETTING UP RFID ACCESS CONTROL FROM THE INSIDE AND/OR OUTSIDE

-• Using the door with large and small animals: If you install the large door, but smaller animals such as cats or small dogs are also supposed to use the door, the distance between the animals' neck area and the middle of the door leaf can often be too large simply because of the difference in size between the animals.
-In this case, or if the door was installed higher than recommended due to difficult installation situations, you can help the animals to get into the antenna's detection range by using a simple step or a small platform.
+• Using the Door with Large and Small Animals: If you install the large door but smaller animals, such as cats or small dogs, also need to use it, the distance between their neck area and the middle of the door leaf may be too great due to the size difference.
+In this case, or if the door was installed higher than recommended due to difficult installation situations, you can assist the animals in reaching the antenna's detection range by using a simple step or small platform.

-• Use of multiple chips per animal: Since the position of the RFID chips in relation to the antenna also plays an important role in recognition, in extreme cases it is also possible to use several chips per animal.
-These can be sewn into the collar, for example, and hidden.
-The door opens as soon as the first chip is recognized.
+• Using Multiple Chips per Animal: Since the position of the RFID chips in relation to the antenna plays a significant role in recognition, it is possible in extreme cases to use multiple chips per animal.
+These can be sewn into the collar and hidden.
+The door will open as soon as the first chip is recognized.

-Metal objects and RFID do not always get along well.
-Metal reflects RFID signals very well, which is why a metal object in front of the petWALK door could interfere with the function of RFID.
-On the one hand, the signals are shielded and thus prevent the animal chips from being recognized, on the other hand, in the case of an aluminum roller shutter that is lowered directly over the petWALK animal door, for example, the signals are reflected so strongly that the RFID system is interfered with and an error message is displayed.
-We therefore recommend installing the petWALK door at alternative locations such as in the wall next to the window if only aluminum roller shutters are planned for the property.
-Installation in metal doors is also generally not recommended.
-Installation in doors with a metal core, such as entrance doors with a high security standard, is no problem.
-Danger: Metal doors can also be fire doors.
-We would like to point out that if a petWALK door is installed in a fire door, the fire protection is lost.
-Although the petWALK door would probably withstand a fire very well, there is no certification for this.
+Metal Doors, Aluminum Blinds, and RFID: Metal objects and RFID technology do not always work well together.
+Metal reflects RFID signals very effectively, which means that a metal object in front of the petWALK door could interfere with the RFID function.
+On one hand, the signals are shielded, preventing recognition of the animal's chips; on the other hand, in the case of an aluminum roller shutter lowered directly over the petWALK animal door, the signals may be reflected so strongly that the RFID system is disrupted, resulting in an error message.
+We recommend installing the petWALK door at alternative locations, such as in the wall next to the window, if only aluminum roller shutters are planned for the property.
+Installing in metal doors is generally not recommended.
+However, installation in doors with a metal core, such as high-security entrance doors, poses no problem.
+Caution: Metal doors can also be fire doors.
+We wish to point out that if a petWALK door is installed in a fire door, fire protection is compromised.
+Although the petWALK door would likely withstand a fire well, there is no certification for this.

 What is RFID?